LostbBlizzard/UCodeLang/README.md

 also keep it civil.

-The final vision of the Project is Backends for
+The final vision of the Project has Backends for
+ - UCodeVM(Interpreter,JitInterpreter,NativeInterpreter)

  - C89

+ - x86_64(Windows),

- - x86(Windows,Linux),
+ - x86_64(Windows,Linux),

  - arm64(Linux),